 A patient escapes from a biological...
 Read more >

 A gripping vision of our society radically overturned by a theocratic revolution, Margaret Atwood’s The Handmaid's Tale has become one of the most powerful and most widely read novels of our time.Offred is a Handmaid in the Republic of Gilead, serving in the household of the enigmatic Commander and his bitter...
 Read more >

 Part of a new six-volume series of the best in classic horror, selected by Academy Award-winning director of The Shape of Water Guillermo del Toro.
 Nominated as one of America’s best-loved novels by PBS’s The Great American Read

-Filmmaker and longtime horror literature fan Guillermo del Toro serves as the curator for the Penguin Horror series, a new collection of classic tales and poems by...
+Filmmaker and longtime horror literature fan Guillermo del Toro serves as the curator...
 Read more >

 Since its publication in 1897, Dracula has enthralled generation after generation of readers with the same spellbinding power with which Count Dracula enthralls his victims.
 Though Bram Stoker did not invent vampires, and in fact based his character’s life-in-death on extensive research in European folklore, his...
 Read more >